Arronk/My-Coding-Journey/LogR2.md

 All I can manage time for today is reading on the plane to Cairns.
 About to board so will just continue with a Javascript book I started on my last holiday.
 Have a free day tomorrow so will catch up and hopefully get all the week 5 work completed.

+## Day 81: 06.10.2018

+### Progress: Almost onto the second half of the week 5 MIT exercises

+This week is taking longer then I expected.
+OOP is a little bit tricky but I'm confident i'll figure it out pretty quickly as I feel like I understand what I am doing once I play around with it and learn the new syntax.
+Have a better day tomorrow, today was a nightmare with travel so hoping to get most of not all of the week's work done.